Anna Louise Strong: Final years in China

 Strong met W.E.B.
-Du Bois, who visited Communist China during the Great Leap Forward in the late 1950s, with a photograph of Mao Zedong, Anna Louise Strong, and W.E.B.
+Du Bois, who visited China during the Great Leap Forward in the late 1950s, with a photograph of Mao Zedong, Anna Louise Strong, and W.E.B.
 Du Bois taken on one of Du Bois's trips in circa 1959.

-Neither Du Bois or Strong ever supported famine-related criticisms of the Great Leap.
-Strong wrote a book titled When Serfs Stood Up in Tibet based on her experience during this period, which include the annexation of Tibet by the People's Republic of China, and criticized individuals such as Allen Dulles, calling him "a man bound by dull words."
-By 1966, Strong had become an "honorary member of the Red Guards" who returned to the Soviet Union from time to time.
+Strong wrote two books supportive of the central government's policies in Tibet.
+In Tibetan Interviews, she criticized the Tibetan rebels for violating the agreement between the Dalai Lama and China.
+Strong also criticized the United States' Tibet policy, writing that Secretary of State Christian Chester had gone "all out in a moral crusade for 'the indomitable spirit of man," which in this case meant "the serf-owners' insistence on keeping their serfs."
+Strong visited Tibet in 1959 and in mid-1960 published When Serfs Stood Up in Tibet, discussing the annexation of Tibet by the People's Republic of China and criticizing individuals such as Allen Dulles, calling him "a man bound by dull words."

+In 1961, Strong visited North Vietnam and Laos.
+She wrote Cash and Violence in Laos and Vietnam, which described the United States as an imperialist country and criticized its increasing presence in Laos, Cambodia, and South Vietnam with military funding.
+In the book, Strong praised China's influence in the region and wrote that China "will get further with gifts of rice-transplanters and textile factories than Washington with bombs."

+From 1962 to 1966, Strong published Letters from China in which she and other U.S. expats in China praised Chinese socialism.
+She began the newsletter at the suggestion of Zhou Enlai.
+The contents of Strong's Letters were drawn from interviews of China's leaders and their speeches, her own experiences in China, Chinese news reports, and writings from other foreigners working in China, such as Israel Epstein and Sidney Rittenberg.

-Partly from fear of losing her passport should she return to the US, she settled permanently in China until her death, publishing a "Letter from China."
+Partly from fear of losing her passport should she return to the US, she settled permanently in China until her death.
 During that time she fostered a close relationship with Zhou Enlai and was on familiar terms with Mao Zedong.
-It was in an interview with her, in August 1946, that Mao propagated his famous catchphrase of "paper tigers".
+It was in an interview with her in August 1946, Mao made his famous statement that the United States' atomic bombs and American reactionaries were paper tigers.